 The current ratio measures the ability of an organization to pay its bills in the near-term.
+It is a common measure of the short-term liquidity of a business.
 The ratio is used by analysts to determine whether they should invest in or lend money to an entity.

 Current assets ÷ Current liabilities

 For example, a supplier wants to learn about the financial condition of Lowry Locomotion.
 The supplier calculates the current ratio of Lowry for the past three years: